lemlooma/lemlooma/README.md

 - 🤺 Pro fencer
 - 🤓 Major philosophy nerd
 - 🎨 Painting
-- 🎶 Music runs in the blood
+- 🎶 Music in the blood
-- 🌱 Nature enthusiast
+- 🌎 Traveler

 ### Toolbelt In Progress